Tell Us and the FCC: What Are Your #TrueCableCosts?Learn More About How Much You're Spending

 At the FCC's Open Meeting in May 2014, the Commission introduced their proposal for net neutrality rules, which discuss the problems that occur when ISPs get to choose winners and losers online, but still allow for fast lanes and slow lanes online, and do not go far enough to establish meaningful net neutrality.
 The FCC accepted a first round of public comments through July 15, 2014 and a second round of public comments through September 15, 2014.

-Millions of public comments called for Title II reclassification.
+The FCC received a record-breaking 4 million comments calling for Title II reclassification.
+This updated classification would allow the FCC to enforce net neutrality and would be in line with the court's 2014 decision.
 In response, President Obama endorsed Title II for net neutrality in a video in November 2014, and FCC Chairman Tom Wheeler published an op-ed proposing Title II authority, including for the first time mobile broadband protections, in February 2015.
 The Commission will vote on the proposal on February 26, 2015.

 In a historic vote, after an unprecedented outpouring of public support, the FCC voted to enact the strongest net neutrality rules in history on February 26th, 2015.
 By embracing its Title II authority and creating clear, bright line rules against blocking and discrimination, Chairman Wheeler and the FCC have earned a reputation as defenders of an Open Internet.

-PK is fighting for Title II reclassification of internet access service to a telecommunications service, instead of the outdated current classification of an information service.
-This reclassification is the only way for the FCC to create strong net neutrality rules that allow customers to have a reasonable expectation of consistent, reliable, and nondiscriminatory services.
+PK fought for Title II reclassification of internet access service to a telecommunications service.
+This reclassification was the only way for the FCC to create strong net neutrality rules that allow customers to have a reasonable expectation of consistent, reliable, and nondiscriminatory services.
+We continue to fight to maintain an open internet for all and for fair enforcement of the rules.

 To learn more: